What is this project all about?

 until the end of January 2013 to be ready before the TYPO3 core project

 goes into its so called feature-freeze.
 It's up to the TYPo3 core team to decide if it will be implemented or not, so we will make sure that it will work independently as well.

-In contrast to previous TYPO3 code sprints the money will this time not
+In contrast to previous TYPO3 code sprints the money will this

 only be spent on travel, accommodation and food, but also for paying

 developers for their work.
 This is our approach to make sure planned

 features will be implemented in good quality and in a timely manner.

 Clausthal-Zellerfeld, is responsible for